thangsimon10/partd-generic-substitution/README.md

     sqlutil.py               SQL statement splitter that survives comments metric_dictionary.md     every metric defined before the SQL was written memo.md                  the one-page answer
+    *.xlsx                   the savings model, with editable assumptions fig*.png                 the three figures

 The raw CMS files are 7.4 GB and are not in this repo.
 Download links are in the Sources section below; point `run_pipeline.py` at them and it rebuilds everything.

-Figures, the Excel model and the slide deck live outside the repo for now.

 ## Limitations